 - It’s above 50 degrees Fahrenheit

-- It’s a cloudy day or at the right time that the deck is in the shade
+- It’s a cloudy day, or the deck is in the shade

 - The humidity is low